Validation by the House of Medicine

 - Requirement for critical care capabilities during transport (in the aircraft)

 Thus the medevac model from the Korean and Vietnam wars was adopted into civilian practice.
-Further, hospital-based medevac programs also included highly trained critical care crews capable of substantial interventions far ...
+Further, hospital-based medevac programs also included highly trained critical care crews capable of substantial interventions far beyond ...